zachoughton/InstaONE/README.md

 ----
 ###### Introduction
 ----
-I decided to try and create an APP that could pull the best photos from instagram, and place them in alligment, on a web-platform device.
-I wanted to find the best photos in all genres and have a refresh-rate short enough to display the latest and greated.
+I decided to try and create an APP that could pull the best photos from instagram, and place them in alligment, on a web-platform desktop device.
+I wanted to find the best photos in all genres and have a refresh-rate short enough to display the latest and greatest.
 Essentially becomming a go"to" place for the most popular content on instagram at that moment in time.

-The idea for this when i watched one of my friends frantically refresh the "explore tabe on instagram (mobile App).
+The idea for this came about when i watched one of my friends frantically refresh the "explore tabe on instagram (mobile App).
 This triggered my thought process, people -> see great new content -> often.
 While i thought that it could be possible to create a third-party mobile app for an app, i didnt see it as a affective solution.
 A web-based APP however, got my attention as i prefer to use instagram on their web-platform anyway.
 ...
 ----
 ######STEP ONE
 ----
 My first step was verify the existence and version of the crucical programs that were going to power such idea.
-GIT and NODE.js
+GIT and NODE.js.
-To do so i simple opened my terminal and typed
+To do so i simply opened my terminal and typed
 ```
 Git --version
 Node --version